codio-content/Javascript_Maze-Decomposition_variables/.guides/content/Using-a-variable-a0ce.md

-Next, we look at the simple example but this time using a variable.
+Next, we look at the same simple example but this time we use a variable.

 We already used this way if passing a variable as an argument to function in our earlier examples with numbers, so hopefully this makes perfect sense.